Czechs under fire for harsh, lengthy migrant detentions

 The length of detentions and treatment of those apprehended has run into opposition even at the government level.

-"The only thing they committed is a misdemeanour, like when you park your car wrong.
+"The only thing they committed is a misdemeanor, like when you park your car wrong.
 You don't expect to be locked up for 90 days," Justice Minister Robert Pelikan said on Czech Television.

 The Czech Bar Association called on its members in September to assist migrants in legal issues.
 Stepan Holub from the Bar leadership said around 20 of his colleagues have volunteered.